mnater/Hyphenopoly/docs/Special-use-cases.md

 To polyfill hyphenation for browsers that don't support hyphenation (or don't support the required language) we'll have to tell Hyphenopoly to behave the same.

 The standard way to enable Hyphenopoly would just hyphenate, regardless of the screen-width.
-Well have to tell the browser to run Hyphenopoly_Loader.js only for small screens and react to changes of the screen width (e.g. when rotating a mobile device).
+We'll have to tell the browser to run Hyphenopoly_Loader.js only for small screens and react to changes of the screen width (e.g. when rotating a mobile device).
 Therefor, instead of including Hyphenopoly the standard way

 ```html
 <script>